moby/moby/docs/man/Dockerfile.5.md

   exec form makes it possible to avoid shell string munging.
 The exec form makes it possible to **RUN** commands using a base image that does not contain `/bin/sh`.

+  Note that the exec form is parsed as a JSON array, which means that you must use double-quotes (") around words not single-quotes (').

 **CMD**
   -- **CMD** has three forms: